28.90 0.00 (0.00%)

 After hours: 4:59PM EDT

 |Bid||28.70 x 200|

 |Day's Range||28.70 - 29.85|

 |1y Target Est||N/A|

-The last change in the short interest score occurred more than 1 month ago and implies that there has been little change in sentiment among investors who seek to profit from falling equity prices.
+This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on February 20.
 Index (PMI) data, output in the Consumer Services sector is rising.